1.1. Provide at least two of the following navigation methods: main menu, site map, and search engine

 Screenshot, footer containing links to social networks, as well as the Contact us, About us, Advertising, Partnership, Terms and conditions and Site map pages.

-Example of a link to the site map at the bottom of the page.
+Example of a link to the sitemap at the bottom of the page.

-Search engine examples
+Search engine

 Screenshot, search field, a checkbox "Search for exact phrase", and a select list "Search on all website or filter by category".